 November 15, 2017 | Dr. Ken Coates

-The latest research to come from Northern Policy Institute finds the prospects of Timmins securing a stand-alone English university to be limited based on a number of factors, including demographic considerations, the availability of other institutions, and the provincial government’s financial realities.
+Research from Northern Policy Institute finds the prospects of Timmins securing a stand-alone English university to be limited based on a number of factors, including demographic considerations, the availability of other institutions, and the provincial government’s financial realities.
 While there may not be a strong case for a new post-secondary institution in Ontario’s Northeast, Dr. Ken Coates puts forward several alternatives for community leaders in his report.
 These include developing a satellite campus of an existing university, developing an expanded, coordinated Northern College-University partnership and considering alternative approaches to traditional university programming such as an Indigenous institution for Ontario or a work-focused institution for the province.

 - Making the Grade?
 Education Trends in Northern Ontario by Mike Commito

 - Northern Projections: Human Capital Series - Cochrane District by Dr. Bakhtiar Moazzami & James Cuddy

 - It’s What You Know (And Where You Can Go).
 Human Capital and Agglomeration Effects on Demographic Trends in Northern Ontario by Dr. Bakhtiar Moazzami